A 'once in a generation' winter storm will impact nearly every state and cripple Christmas travel - KTVZ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Sharif Paget, Devon Sayers, Amanda Musa, Leslie Perrot, Pete Muntean and Robert Shackelford contributed to this report.
+CNN’s Ray Sanchez, Dave Hennen, Caroll Alvarado, Michelle Watson, Sharif Paget, Devon Sayers, Amanda Musa, Leslie Perrot, Pete Muntean and Robert Shackelford contributed to this report.